 This section lists the main tools available in Enterprise Architect that can be used to provide Views and Viewpoints.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
 The complete list of tools is available from the topics Meet the Enterprise Architecture Tools and Additional Enterprise Architecture Tools.

-Model Views is a facility that allows a modeler to create lists of elements in alternate views to the way they are organized in the Project Browser.
-It is a useful facility for creating views of elements and diagrams that can be saved as a set, viewed as a slide show or dynamically created by using a search.
-Any number of Favorite folders can be created and these can be grouped into one or more higher level folders.
-This provides a mechanism for manually defining a view by simply dragging elements or diagrams from the Project Browser into the Favorites folder and ordering them using the up and down arrow keys in the toolbar.
-Alternatively elements can be listed using a built-in or user defined search which can be used to select elements from anywhere in the repository based on properties such as Complexity, Version, Phase and user defined properties defined in Tagged Values. useful Slide Show folder where any number of diagrams can be added to a slide show.
-This is a useful tool for presenting prototypes particularly when there are a number of diagrams that describe the user interface in different states such as how the interface responds to a button click.
-Views can be saved as slide shows that can be configured to run automatically with a specified time interval or slide progression can be performed manually.
+Model Views is a facility that allows a modeler to create lists of elements in alternative views to the way they are organized in the Project Browser.
+It is a useful facility for creating views of elements and diagrams that can be saved as a set, viewed as a slide show or dynamically created using a search.
+Any number of Favorite folders can be created and grouped into one or more higher level folders.
+This provides a mechanism for manually defining a view by simply dragging elements or diagrams from the Project Browser into the Favorites folder, and ordering them using the up arrow key and down arrow key in the toolbar.
+Alternatively, elements can be listed using a built-in or user defined search to select elements from anywhere in the repository based on properties such as Complexity, Version and Phase, or user defined properties defined in Tagged Values.
+You can also set up a Slide Show folder where any number of diagrams can be added to a slide show.
+This is a useful tool for presenting prototypes, particularly when there are a number of diagrams that describe the user interface in different states, such as how the interface responds to a button click.
+Views can be saved as slide shows that can be configured to run automatically with a specified time interval, or slide progression can be controlled manually.